 Study of Medical Malpractice Claims Finds Misdiagnosis is the Most Common Problem

-Posted on behalf of The Bell Law Firm, PLLC on Sep 21, 2016 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Sep 21, 2016 in Doctor Errors

 In a study of 1,180 medical malpractice claims, The Doctors Company found that the most common allegations were for failed, delayed or incorrect diagnoses, accounting for 39 percent of the claims in the study.